fooltowise/NeroNotes/Nero's Notes/Copart - Accident Rates & Auto Repair Diagnostics.md

 Omnichannel at CarMax was their answer to Carvana, Shift and Vroom, all the online-only used cars.
 They allowed customers to start online, transition to in-store then back online, or start in-store and transition to online, or do it in only one place.
 That gave customers the ability to choose how their purchase experience occurred.
 They did a lot of back-office work around logistics, creating a hub and spoke and delivery at store to customers.
 Prior to CarMax, I spent 10 years in the tire, battery and related services industry at a company which was eventually bought by Sears.
 There, I had both store-level and district-level roles and also worked on special projects.

-I left CarMax and jumped on board with a company owned by Copart focused on ADAS technology and I worked as their director of operations, then also took over the mobile division, which I scaled from 8 to 33 markets in six months.
+I left CarMax and jumped on board with a company owned by [[Copart]] focused on ADAS technology and I worked as their director of operations, then also took over the mobile division, which I scaled from 8 to 33 markets in six months.
 Some of that was through acquisition but also through strategic planning.
 If we were in Houston and Dallas, we went after San Antonio, and from Austin we went to El Paso.
 I was involved in everything from staffing, equipment, strategy and the customer aspect.
 I also operated a call center during that time and developed scale around how to schedule calibrations and other mobile services, effectively turning that into a solid revenue stream for the company.

-### My notes say you were a big customer of Copart while at CarMax?
+### My notes say you were a big customer of [[Copart]] while at CarMax?

-CarMax used to buy parts from Copart.
-CarMax lived with a mindset of Like Kind Quality and LKQ is one of Copart's big competitors.
+CarMax used to buy parts from [[Copart]].
+CarMax lived with a mindset of Like Kind Quality and LKQ is one of [[Copart]]'s big competitors.
 That meant you were always looking for the dismantlers and salvage lots to find a part which still had usable life, to save money and pass along the quality to the customer.
 During my time with CarMax, one of the initiatives I was a part of was to test the in-store provider network where they brought in NAPA, Advance and AutoZone, so I worked with all three formats, to understand how that worked and how they became a preferred vendor for us.
-We also used Copart and others for reconditioned parts.
+We also used [[Copart]] and others for reconditioned parts.

-### LKQ is also a customer of Copart.
+### LKQ is also a customer of [[Copart]].

 Awesome.

 ### With CarMax, how did that work with buying parts?
 I assume they're not buying used cars on the online platform and doing it themselves?

-No, they would work through the network to get parts through Copart to be able to use the parts on the vehicles.
+No, they would work through the network to get parts through [[Copart]] to be able to use the parts on the vehicles.
 Instead of buying the whole car, you wanted a specific part.
 Many times, you're looking for what I call hard parts, items like fenders, doors or wheels which don't always have technology wrapped up in them.
-We would go to Copart or LKQ because we had confidence in them and didn't have to worry about doing any bench tests on components.
+We would go to [[Copart]] or LKQ because we had confidence in them and didn't have to worry about doing any bench tests on components.

 ### Was that all done online?

 Yes, predominantly online or the old-fashioned way; using the phone.
 Very rarely, would we send somebody to a facility to pick up the part, but occasionally, if you had a heat case where you needed that part right away, maybe a customer was on the other side of that, then yes you would run over to a lot and pick that part up and run it back over.

-### For that service, you used Copart and LKQ; were there others?
+### For that service, you used [[Copart]] and LKQ; were there others?

 Those were the primary ones due to their reputation.
 If you had an issue, you always knew you could take it back and they would work with you.
 You weren't stuck with a part that said it fit a 2015 but it only fit up to a 2014.

-### What were some of the differences between dealing with Copart and LKQ?
+### What were some of the differences between dealing with [[Copart]] and LKQ?

 The biggest difference we noticed was LKQ were tailored more towards walk-in customers, so they stripped parts further back.
 With doors for example, if all you needed was the interior components, they would strip it down so you didn't have to buy the whole door.
 That was one advantage with LKQ, but the flip side is that, often, you would buy one part and realize you needed others.
 Sometimes you wish you bought the whole door for $100 extra, because, in the process of doing the repair, you broke something or realized there was a part missing due to a previous repair.

-### You worked in the auto diagnostic business; how does that tie in with Copart and accidents or how does that work?
+### You worked in the auto diagnostic business; how does that tie in with [[Copart]] and accidents or how does that work?

 The biggest tie in I saw was the ability to work with DRPs and insurers and become a trusted partner by doing the scans. asTech® has proprietary information where they basically scan the device using the internet.
 You can have a technician in Texas scanning a car in California, or a Californian technician scanning a car in New York.
 As a result, you are able to give the customer reports both pre and post-repair to validate that everything was done.

 Initially, your focus is around the ADAS technology, but by scanning that car you can see all the trouble codes which are present, which is critical in the repair collision industry because repairing a car back to standard is huge for the customer and gives them peace of mind.
 You tell the shop which components they need to replace and ensure a sensor is re-calibrated or replaced.
 You can give them a detailed view of the vehicle without them removing any panels.
 They may have a damaged bumper but, before removing it, they want to know what else to order, as opposed to consistently reordering because that takes time.
 The insurance industry wants the car repaired as quickly as possible because they are tying up a bay at the shop and the customer is in a rental.

-When we worked with a shop, they knew we were part of Copart so there wasn't necessarily a selling aspect where asTech® said they should use Copart.
+When we worked with a shop, they knew we were part of [[Copart]] so there wasn't necessarily a selling aspect where asTech® said they should use [[Copart]].
 We simply told them these are the parts they will need and make sure to use a reputable provider who guarantee their parts.
 Sensors and other components need to meet standards for the insurance company and DRPs don't want to lose their status, so they stay within parameters.
-Becoming an approved DRP vendor leveraged the partnership between asTech® and Copart.
+Becoming an approved DRP vendor leveraged the partnership between asTech® and [[Copart]].

 ### Is DRP the Direct Repair Program?